StevieMiller/password-generator/README.md

 ## Description

 This is a password generator that uses prompts, alerts, and confirm window boxes to create a secure password.
-The user chooses from uppercase and lowercase letters, numbers, and symbols.
+The user chooses a password length between 8 and 128 characters.
+Then they choose whether or not to include uppercase and lowercase letters, numbers, and special characters.
+The generator then generates the user's secure password.
 This project was created for a homework assignment for Coding Bootcamp.

 ## Installation